 - Complete Regression

 Complete Regression is done when a change in the code is done on a number of modules and also if the change impact of a change in any other module is uncertain.
-Product as a whole is regressed to check any changes because of the changed code.
+The product as a whole is regressed to check any changes because of the changed code.

 This depends upon the scope of newly added features.